svozkan/hdf5_plugins/docs/RegisteredFilterPlugins.md

 <h2 id="fpzip">fpzip</h2>

-#### Filter ID: 32014 (and 258)
+#### Filter ID: 32014

 #### Filter Description:
 fpzip is a library for lossless or lossy compression of 2D or 3D floating-point scalar fields.
 Although written in C++, fpzip has a C interface. fpzip was developed by Peter Lindstrom at LLNL.

-Filter number 258 appeared in the Silo headers, but may not have been used in actual HDF5 files.

 #### Filter Information:

-For more information see: http://computing.llnl.gov/projects/floating-point-compression/
+For more information see: http://computation.llnl.gov/projects/floating-point-compression/

 #### Contact Information: